 - 65 g granulated sugar

-- 1 egg, room temperature, lightly beaten.
+- 1 large egg, room temperature, lightly beaten.

-- 30 ml milk
+- 30 ml sour cream, (or milk)

 - 1 tsp vanilla extract

-- 100 g banana, 1 large or 2 small, mashed
+- 100 g ripe banana, 1 large or 2 small, mashed

-- 110 g all purpose flour
+- 110 g plain flour (all-purpose)

 - 1 tsp baking powder